snowdriftcoop/snowdrift/TEXTEDITORS.md

 *NB:* [Stackage](https://www.stackage.org/lts-5/hoogle) will have documentation on almost all of our dependencies, i.e., code that is not in the Snowdrift repo, but is used by the repo.

-This raises a question.
-Suppose you encounter entity `foo` in Snowdrift Haskell code.
-(It could be a function, other value or a data type.)
-Do you want the ability to jump to `foo`'s definition, no matter what?
-Or would you only be interested if `foo` is defined in Snowdrift code?
-The latter is possible if you are content searching both in your text editor and in your web browser, using online Stackage doc.
-The former may give a more integrated experience: usually the comments in Hackage source are the doc you'd get online at Stackage, anyhow.
-And you get the data type of `foo` in both places, too.

-If you go for the first option, and you try to look up an entity from a dependency, you will not jump anywhere.

-*NB:* neither is a one-click solution, you have to choose from a list of matches, like a web search.
-So it helps to note the modules something may be coming from to narrow it down.
-Knowing the data type also helps.
+Thus you may only want the ability to jump to definitions made in the repo, using online Stackage doc for the rest.

+Alternatively, you may enable lookup ability for all Haskell terms used in the repo to hopefully stay in your text editor more, switching to a web browser less.

 ### If you only want to jump to definitions *in our repo*:

 The following works for all text-editors that recognize tags files.